palantir/tslint/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature, bugfix, or enhancement
   - [ ] Includes tests
 - [ ] Documentation update
-- [ ] Enable CircleCI for your fork (https://circleci.com/add-projects)

 #### What changes did you make?